 What documents should I attach in my explanation letter addressed to a mortgage lender?

 In the event, a mortgage underwriter assigned to you will ask you to provide an explanation letter, it is best to attach supporting documents.
 Basically, any document or records that can corroborate the claims made in the letter.
 However, if you are unsure what to include as an attachment, ask for clarification or advice from the underwriter tasked to manage your loan application.
 He might you specific instructions.
 The documents that should be attached in an explanation letter vary from a case to case basis.
 For example, a potential lender found out an erratic change in your income flow.
 You explain the change is due to you embarking on a business venture.
-You can attach in the letter a copy of your business permit to back up your claim that you have just opened your new business.
+You can attach in the letter a copy of your business plan permit to back up your claim that you have just opened your new business.

 How do I avoid having to write an explanation letter?